Gfoisy1986/Guil-OS/x86/16bits/readme.md

 kernel.asm: The main part of the "operating system."
 It contains the terminal logic, command interpreter, and file system functions.

-File System: A very simple, flat-file system is implemented.
-It stores a hardcoded file table and file data directly on the disk after the boot and kernel sectors.

 The file table contains entries for each file, including its name, size, and starting sector.

 File data is stored in the sectors following the file table.